-- It all comes out at once, so I can sit at the table before everyone else is on their last bites.
+- It all comes out at once, so my slow-eating self can eat before everyone else is finished.

 Don’t get me wrong, I LOVE cooking for other people, and I don’t see it as a burden.
-Plus we have an open kitchen, so I’m technically still in the mix even while I’m cooking.
-Still, it’s nice sometimes to not have to spend breakfast standing at stove or the waffle maker while everyone else takes their coffee to the table.
+Still, it’s nice sometimes to not have to spend breakfast standing at stove or the waffle iron while everyone else takes their coffee to the table.

 Okay, enough talking.
 Time to make a bab—er… you get it.Print

 Keywords: Brambleberry Lavender Dutch Baby, Dutch Baby, Brambleberry Compote, Lavender Whipped Cream